KrishnajithB/acoustic-panel-project/README.md

 - Designed and built a semi-automatic machine using pneumatic compression and 2000W heating coils
 - Constructed a reflective test box for measuring sound absorption
 - Applied principles of mechanical engineering to optimize bonding and uniform panel thickness
+- Designed a mechanism to prevent clothes from adhering to the machine.

 📄 A full overview is available in the PDF attached.